Uzay-G/portfolio/_posts/2021-01-05-a-year-in-review.md

 I plan on releasing a release candidate for 1.0 with a [new design](https://github.com/archivy/archivy/pull/161) and many other features soon (end of January?).

-### Prismalytics
+### AdiosCorona

-[Prismalytics](https://prismalytics.herokuapp.com/) is a more minor project I worked on that got me some experience with Crystal and its ecosystem.
-It's a simple analytics framework for discord bots.
+[AdiosCorona](https://adioscorona.org) is a project I built with a team of researchers to provide clear, factual information on the pandemic.
+I'm happy to have done my part by building the frontend and backend for the scientists that allowed them to write and publish quality content for hundreds of thousands of people.

+This wasn't the most *fun* project to do, but it's definitely a website I'm happy I made.

 ### Devolio